venkateshreddypala/CSCI-6040/README.md

 # CSCI-6040

 This is course-content to be taught at ECU for Natural Language Processing and Natural Language Uniderstanding.
-Natural Language Processing using Deep Neural Networks
+We begin this by introducing to python with python3 review Natural Language Processing using Deep Neural Networks

 https://github.com/keon/awesome-nlp#other-languages